What is neurodivergence?

 If something isn’t sticking, it may not be motivation; it may be a mismatch between the support and the learning style.

-Neurodivergences & Emotion Skills
+Neurodivergences & Emotion Difficulties

 Emotions show up differently across people and neurotypes.
-This table highlights a few commonly reported patterns.
+This table highlights a few commonly reported patterns of difficulty / strain across domains.
+When emotional awareness is harder (alexithymia), regulation, executive functioning, and social-emotional inference can get harder too—especially under stress.

 |---|---|---|---|---|